-I can help you there.
-I’m a professional content marketer who successfully helps businesses get all those benefits on a weekly basis, and in this post, I’m going to take you through how to use content marketing for your business.
-We’ll discuss what falls under the umbrella of content marketing, how it works, how to develop a content strategy, tools to help, and much more.
+With that in mind, in this guide, I’m going to break it all down for you.
+We’ll go through how to use content marketing for your business.
+We’ll discuss what falls under the umbrella of content marketing, how it works, how to develop a content strategy, tools that will help you out, and much more!

 Different types of content fall under this umbrella, including:

-- Blogging, which can happen on your own site or involve guest blogging for other publications, and can include text, images, infographics, and videos
+- Blogging, which can happen on your own site (“owned media”) or involve guest blogging for other publications, and can include text, images, infographics and videos

 - Email newsletters, which can build relationships with readers and encourage them to head back to your site